yourlabs/django-dbdiff/README.rst

 If any difference is found between the database and the test fixture, then ``diff()`` will return the diff as outputed by GNU diff.

+Instead of deleting the fixtures manually before running the tests to regenerate them, just run your tests with FIXTURE_REWRITE=1 environment variable.
+This will overwrite the fixtures and make the tests look like it passed.

 See tests and docstrings for crunchy details.

 Requirements